ethstorage/es-node/ethstorage/archiver/guide-blob-test.md

 ### Query the Blob Info

 To find the slot value to be used in the Beacon API, use the following script.
+It also help to log the KZG commitments of the blobs for verification purpose.

 Be sure to replace `$TX_HASH` with the transaction hash obtained in the previous step:

 ```bash
 #!/bin/bash